 The DDH is the first national hotline dedicated to providing year-round disaster crisis counseling.
 Helpline staff members provide counseling and support, including information on common stress reactions and healthy coping, as well as referrals to local disaster-related resources for followup care and support.

-National Suicide Prevention Lifeline Wallet Card
+988 Suicide and Crisis Lifeline Wallet Card

 [ back to top ]